Dimterion/dimterion.github.io/README.md

 # Dimterion's Profile Site on GitHub

-My main profile site on GitHub with a brief introduction and links to my other profiles, projects, studies and contacts.
+My main profile site on GitHub with a brief introduction and links to my other profiles, projects, studies, resume and contacts.

 ## Site Link